spacecubics/www/doc/develop.md

 - `npx playwright test` - Run all tests in `tests/` directory
 - `npx playwright test --update-snapshots` - Update reference screenshots
 - `npx playwright show-report /path/to/playwright-report/` - View test results

+We do not keep reference screenshots in the repository.
+Therefore, you need to generate them first before running the actual tests.

 #### Use with CI
 We use GitHub workflows to automate tests.